All Episodes

 Much better than average, yes.

-The entire company.
+The entire company, my company.

-So there's nothing left in California, you're out of there.
+So there's nothing left in California.

 That's correct.

-And I guess for the sake of the Californians, I should ask, hey Ed, why did you leave California?
+And I guess for the sake of the Californians, I should ask: hey, Ed, why did you leave California?

 And my response has been, Art, it looks like the Y2K problem is eclipsed by a bigger problem.

-We are not picking up the idea, we in SciTech as professional remote viewers, of something associated with massive computer breakdowns necessarily connected with the year 2000.
+We in SciTech, as professional remote viewers, of something associated with massive computer breakdowns necessarily connected with the year 2000.

 We're getting something connected with the sun, and I mean it.

-Two years ago we began to talk about this, but now I really mean it.
+Two years ago, we began to talk about this, but now I really mean it.

 You know, when you first began talking about this, Ed, people scoffed.